 Kim Marshall bio

 During Boston's desegregation crisis in the mid-1970's, Kim became increasingly involved in schoolwide change efforts, read the new research on effective urban schools, and eventually went to graduate school for a year to prepare to become a principal, studying with Ronald Edmonds, a leading researcher and activist in the field.

 But a 1980 Massachusetts tax-cutting referendum closed 27 Boston schools, and Kim found himself in the district's central office, first as a policy advisor and speechwriter for Superintendent Robert Spillane, then leading a team that wrote new curriculum objectives for the district, and finally serving as director of curriculum and then of planning.

 In 1987, Kim finally got his wish and was made a principal.
 As leader of the Mather Elementary School for the next 15 years, Kim and his colleagues brought about significant improvements in student achievement, teacher effectiveness, and the quality of the curriculum.
 The school also had a gala celebration of its 350th anniversary; the Mather, established in 1639, is the oldest elementary school in the nation.

-Kim and his wife, Rhoda Schneider, have two children - a daughter teaching English in a Boston high school and a son teaching history in a high school in the San Francisco Bay area.
+Kim and his wife, Rhoda Schneider, have two children - a daughter teaching humanities in a Boston secondary school and a son teaching high-school history in Seattle.